Reducing Stress & Strengthening the Immune System During COVID-19 Lockdown

 Comic relief.
 Laughter is a helpful way to release stress, improve your mood, and boost your immune system.
 Spend at least 10 minutes per day watching, reading, or listening to something that makes you laugh.

 Maintain your personal boundaries.
 While it's important to stay in touch with loved ones, boundaries are more essential during a time of crisis than ever before.
-Give yourself permission to say no or walk away from triggering situations.
+Give yourself permission to say no more often.
 It's okay to set boundaries around how much you want to talk about the news and to say that you're not available to talk about something right now.

 Focus on what you can control and let go of what is outside the range of your control.
 While we cannot control this situation, we can instead focus on what we can control, such as our own reactions and choices.